cbillowes/curious-programmer-helium/content/posts/2019/2019-01-29-why-i-create-atomic-commits-in-git.md

 features.

 In an atomic commit, I will commit the refactor and each feature change separately.
-Not each line or method.

 I don't know what the official definition is but to me an atomic commit is a **commit that is focused on one context and one context only**.
-Sometimes this is tricky.
+Granted, this is tricky.
 I do this to the best of my abilities but I don't always get it right.

+> **Disclaimer:** I don't intend that I commit each and every single line
-> The **context** means a single topic: a feature, bug fix, refactor, task...
+> or function.
+By context I mean a single topic: a feature, bug fix,
-> **So to reiterate:** I don't commit each single line or function change
-> separately, it's the feature in its entirety because that is what I would
-> want to revert if things go south.
+> refactor, upgrade, task...

 ## A monolithic commit
 Again.
 Let's say I do a refactor but I also update a few features and add new